Jean-Baptiste André Godin: Career

 Returning to Esquéhéries with his new wife in 1840, Godin started a small factory for the manufacture of castings for heating-stoves.
 That year he took out a patent for the stove, which he had invented.
 He believed that this was going to be a useful product for the age.
 With his business increasing rapidly, to take advantage of the railroad at Guise, Godin moved the factory there in 1846.
 He manufactured cookers and heating stoves of many kinds, mainly made from cast iron.
 Sometimes these were enameled.
 He became quite wealthy and used his money to establish funds and development for workers.

 At the same time, Godin and his cousin Moret had been learning about current socialist and communist thinking.
 Godin became an ardent disciple of the utopian Charles Fourier, whom he started studying in 1842, and thought hard about the future of workers and their communities.
 He helped fund V. P. Considerant's (q.v.)
 1855 utopian community in Texas, known as La Reunion, at the site of present-day Dallas.
 He learned by its failure, due partly to colonists ill-suited as agricultural pioneers.

-At the time of Godin's death in 1888, the annual output of Godin et Cie was valued at over four millions of francs (4,160,000).
-In 1908 the employees numbered over 2000 and production was over 280,000 units annually.
+At the time of Godin's death in 1888, the annual output of Godin et Cie was valued at over four million francs (4,160,000).
+In 1908 the employees numbered over 2000 and production was over seven million francs annually.